qulle/wikis/wiki-git-commands.md

 ## Working with history
 ```
-$ git rebase -i <COMMIT-HASH>     # Enables powerful commands to be made on historical commits, like squashing history into one commit
+$ git rebase -i <commit-hash>                                # Enables powerful commands to be made on historical commits, like squashing history into one commit
 ```

 ## Logging